swcarpentry/python-novice-inflammation/04-files.md

 which means we can loop over it to do something with each filename in turn.
 In our case,
-the "something" we want is the code that generates those plots of our inflammation data.
+the "something" we want to do is generate a set of plots for each file in our inflammation dataset.
 Let's test it by analyzing the first three files in the list:

 ~~~ {.python}